Tank1334/Onboarding-Newbies/chapter_01/final_exercise_01.md

 6. What is HDFS?
 Explain its architecture.
 7. What is the role of the NameNode in HDFS?
-8. What is a DataNode in HDFS?
+8. What is the optimal HDFS files size? how does having multiple small files hurt the HDFS?
 9. How does HDFS achieve fault tolerance?
-10. Can you explain rack awareness in HDFS?
+10. Explain rack awareness in HDFS, and name it's advantages.

 ### Chapter 3: MapReduce Programming Model